Chief Jay Eagle: New Millennium Championship Wrestling (2005)

 Bragg defeated Doug Hawkins on September 30, 2005, while performing for New Millennium Championship Wrestling (NMCW).

 Carolina Championship Wrestling (2005)

 On October 8, 2005, Bragg was defeated by Greg "The Hammer" Valentine while performing for Carolina Championship Wrestling (CCW).

 Bragg wrestled and lost against Greg "The Hammer" Valentine in a dog collar match at the November 19, 2005, Carolina Championship Wrestling Tribute to Starrcade event.
 The event took place at the Memorial Auditorium in Spartanburg, South Carolina.

 Carolina Wrestling Alliance (2006)

 On December 1, 2006, Bragg defeated Blackjack Dalton while performing for Carolina Wrestling Alliance (CWA).

-American Pro Wrestling (1997 – Current)
+American Pro Wrestling (1997–2009, 2017–2020)

-Bragg is the owner and promoter of American Pro Wrestling (APW), a company he started in 1997.
+Bragg was the owner and promoter of American Pro Wrestling (APW), a company he started in 1997.
 Bragg also owns the American Coliseum in Spartanburg, South Carolina, the venue where Bragg primarily hosts APW events.